7h3rAm/7h3rAm.github.io/_posts/vulnhub-vulnix.md

 [VulnHub] HackLAB: Vulnix
 ===============
 date: 20/Sep/2019
-summary: This is the summary for an awesome post.
+summary: This is a writeup for VulnHub machine HackLAB: Vulnix.
 tags: vulnhub, writeup

 ## Overview